OpenSourceDUTH/Website/src/content/blog/grcpc-hits-duth-and-we-are-behind-it.md

 - Ensuring that the testing site in Kavala operates smoothly to provide the best experience for participants

 ## What to expect
-Whether you're a seasoned problem solver who grinds LeetCode daily or a curious first-year student eager to challenge yourself, GRCPC 2025 promises an unforgettable experience packed with tough problems, good energy, and collaboration.
+Whether you're a seasoned problem solver who grinds Codeforces/LeetCode daily or a curious first-year student eager to challenge yourself, GRCPC 2025 promises an unforgettable experience packed with tough problems, good energy, and collaboration.

 At OpenSourceDUTH we are constantly living through late-night bug hunts and caffeine-fueled problem solving sessions to build software that we want to use - and now, we want to share that thrilling feeling of figuring out some of the hardest problems with you @ GRCPC 2025 in our campus!
 Here's what's waiting for you once you light up those monitors: